Below are FRP downloads and links for PulCalc Program Tutorials including the PulCalc Spreadsheets Workbook and the PulCalc Laminate Program Workbook.

 Emergency Lights Controller

 This board was installed in 2014 and has worked flawlessly since.
 It senses loss of AC power and energizes a relay to drive LED lights from backup power (like solar).
 I have LED strip lights around my house that tie to my solar battery backup system.
 The board is composed of just a few transistors and an IC.
 The PC board can be built in a few hours for most people familiar with soldering components.
+Use the solar circuit for an unregulated DC supply like solar panels.

 Video is here: https://www.youtube.com/watch?v=Y9TNys8auQM&t=10s